-Labor Day weekend might be the perfect weekend to visit Ouray and we think the Box Canyon Lodge and Hot Springs is a great place to stay.
-Here is a review from our summer issue:
+Any weekend might be the perfect weekend to visit Ouray and we think the Box Canyon Lodge and Hot Springs is a great place to stay.
+Here is a review that will get you packing those bags:

 It had been years since I visited Ouray, so long ago that I barely remember the town at all.
 It was time for a much needed break.
 I came with no expectations and was astounded by the incredible beauty of the town and surrounding mountains.
 I have not been to Switzerland; however their slogan, “The Switzerland of America” seemed fitting as the words “gorgeous”, “awesome” and “stunning” escaped from my mouth.

 Ouray is situated in the southwest section of the Colorado Rocky Mountains in a range known as the San Juan Mountains.
 These mountains are characterized by their steep rocky terrain and provide a stunning backdrop for this Victorian mining town.
 Settled by miners in the 1800’s this town’s architecture is heavy with Victorian era buildings that are now inhabited by shops, restaurants, lodging properties, homes, an Opera House, breweries and more.
 I was in love.
 The vibe is so laid back and relaxing even though big adventure waits outside your door.
 Hiking, Biking, Jeeping, Climbing, Festival, Music, Food, every sense is stimulated by this town.